 In our market garden, we cultivate a range of seasonal fruit and vegetables, all of which are grown using organic methods.
 To reduce food waste we use any unsold stock to make our own chutneys and jams.

 The nursery grows a range of ornamental potted plants and herbs which are raised from seed in our greenhouses.
 We also grow popular cut flowers throughout the summer season.
-In the autumn, we produce apple juice using apples grown in our own orchard.
+In the autumn, we produce apple juice using apples grown in our own orchard and Christmas trees in the winter.

 We also restore and upcycle wooden furniture which we also sell, as well as carrying out small-scale furniture repairs and restoration projects for customers.